jonatasrossetto/jonatasrossetto/README.md

 ### Hi there 👋
+I'm a software Enginner with C1 English level, TOEIC 965/990.
+Also I'm a computer science student with knowledge of Java, Spring Boot, NodeJS, Express, JavaScript, TypeScript, HTML, CSS, MySql, MongoDB, React and Angular.
+I have an BSc in Physics, a master and doctor degrees in Optoelectronics.
+As result of my scientific research I received an award from Petrobras for an optical fiber sensor proposal and authored 2 patents.
+I have a long time of experience as part time college professor.
+I also have more than 15 years of experience as a technical representative and as an administrator of a small sales enterprise with focus on the utilities segment (water, gas and eletricity).<br>
+I would be glad to contact with you.

 <!--
 **jonatasrossetto/jonatasrossetto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.